MonoYuku/Recommenders_Project1/README.md

 ## Project description
 The goal of the project was to achieve the best HR@10 score of recommender in the final evaluation.
+I've got no idea why this README doesn't look like i would like.
+It's almost 11pm, I don't want to spend more time on this, so please be understanding.